yigitcukuren/mago/docs/recipes/github-actions.md

 ---
-title: GitHub Actions Recipe
+title: GitHub Actions recipe
 ---

-# 🧩 GitHub Actions Recipe
+# 🧩 GitHub Actions recipe

 Automate your code quality checks by running **Mago** directly in your GitHub workflow.
 This setup will check for formatting and linting errors on every push and pull request, providing direct feedback within GitHub.

-## Quick Setup
+## Quick setup

 Create a new file at `.github/workflows/mago.yml` and add the following content: